IntelLabs/Video-Curation-Sample/doc/pipeline.md

 ```

 You can attach to the container to debug the filtering as needed.

+For testing other components, please see [Testing Pipeline Components](#testing-pipeline-components) section.
 <br>

 #### VSCode
 If using VSCode, the provided `.vscode` directory is already mounted in the above command which includes `launch.json` for debugging.
-You can use the docker extension to connect to the `lcc_fastapi:stream` container by clicking `Attach Visual Studio Code`.
+You can use the provided DevContainer or use the docker extension to connect to the `lcc_fastapi:stream` container by clicking `Attach Visual Studio Code`.
 Once connected, it will install VSCode in the container.
 If you receive an error regarding permissions during installation, you must modify the remote user.
 To allow permission for the installation, open the `Command Pallette` and select `Dev Containers: Open Attached Container Configuration File`.